distancify/handbook/development/process/the-sprint-cycle.md

 ## Sprint

 A sprint is a timeboxed set of time.
-Each sprint should be comparable in the number of mandays.
-Planned vacation and national holidays should be taken into account when mapping out upcoming sprints to make sure each sprint is as comparable as possible.
+Each sprint should be exactly the same amount of calendar days.
+Planned vacation and national holidays should be taken into account when mapping out upcoming sprints to make sure forecasts are as accurate as possible.
 However, there will always be unforseen events that occur and limits our resources, such as sick days and other emergencies.
 These are expected to be averaged out over time and should not be taken into account when planning sprints.

+A sprint is never extended beyond it's original end date.
+Whatever work has not been done by the end of the sprint should be taken as a sign that the estimation was off and that we need to plan according to the new information we now have.

-In summary, these events may increase the number of (calendar) days in a sprint:
+These events may decrease the commitment in a sprint:

-- Planned vacation or similar reasons we might lack people, such as planned parental leave
+- Planned vacation or similar reasons we might lack people, such as planned parental leave or a long term sick leave
 - National holidays
 - Team building events

-These events may not increase the number of (calendar) days in a sprint:

-- Sick days
-- Bad luck
-- Mistakes or obvious misunderstandings or miscommunications made by us

-Note that a sprint can never be extended **ONCE IT HAS STARTED**.
-The number of calendar days in a sprint is set before it starts and never changes.

 ## Sprint Commitment

-Every sprint should be of equal size.
-We do not strive to increase the sprint size for a given project over time.
-We favor predictability over sheer output.
-However, we hope, and always strive, to increase the overall velocity of the team by removing things that slows us down.
-We don't increase velocity by working longer hours.
-We save our resources for those times where we fight an uphill battle.
-An uphill battle brought upon us by ourselves by mistakes or over-promising.
+Before a new sprint starts, the Client Sponsor and Product Owner will communicate to the team the amount of work that the Client is ready to purchase for the next sprint.
+In a utopian world, the Client would want to go as far as possible as soon as possible and so would ask the team to commit to whatever it possibly could.
+In a real world though, there are budgets, deadlines and marketing on the Client's side that sometimes leads to a lower effort.

+Once the level of effort has been established the team will pull the items from the top of the current backlog that they gauge as committable.
+Should the team not have enough available resources for the upcoming Sprint, the Client's requested effort should be regarded as a suggested maximum effort but make a smaller commitment.

+Sometimes, there are technical reasons why the order of the backlog can't be implemented in the suggested order.
+In this case, the team is free to pick items further down the backlog and present the reasons for this during the [Sprint Demo](#sprint-demo).

-It is the team that ultimately makes the commitment and delivers it to the customer and product owner.
+It is the team that ultimately makes the commitment and delivers it to the Client and Product Owner.
 From the start of the sprint to the end of it, the team has full ownership of delivering on the needs specified in the items in the sprint.

 ## Sprint Summary